Extemporaneous Preparation with Unknown Stability

 British Pharmacopoeia

-For official preparations for solutions and suspensions, the British Pharmacopoeia employs two definitions.
+For official preparations of solutions and suspensions, the British Pharmacopoeia employs two definitions.

-- “Recently Prepared” should be applied to compounded items that are likely to deteriorate if stored for a period greater than four weeks when maintained at 15-25°C.
+• “Recently Prepared” should be applied to extemporaneous preparations that are likely to deteriorate if stored for more than 4 weeks when maintained at 15-25°C.

 Pharmaceutical Compounding and Dispensing, 2010